cloux/cloux.github.io/init/index.md

 **Pros:**

- * Systemd is actively maintained live project
+ * systemd is actively maintained live project
  * Backed by a big stable software company
  * Used as default by all major distributions
  * Lots of community and commercial support